 - c.
 Seeding: There are two ways in which a Tournament determines what teams play each other: - i.
 Random Drawing held at a PPBA meeting.
 Teams randomly chosen do not have to report scores thus alleviating the pressure of winning and allowing coaches and players to try different positions and strategies. - ii.
 Regular Season Win-Loss Records (Standings).
 This is based on the coaches reporting all their regular season game results.
 Seeding is by winning percentage.
-Only

-Official games (as defined in chart below) can be counted towards a team's standings.
-A game not umpired by a PPBA official umpire is not an official game.

-- A. Determining seeding when teams' records are identical: The team with the better record for games played between the tied teams will be awarded the higher seed.
+Only Official games (as defined in chart below) can be counted towards a team's standings.
+A game not umpired by a PPBA official umpire is not an official game. - A. Determining seeding when teams' records are identical: The team with the better record for games played between the tied teams will be awarded the higher seed.
 If their records are tied, then the team with the least runs scored against for those games will be awarded the higher seed.
 If the runs against for both teams are the same, then an authorized PPBA official shall decide by a coin toss. - B. This format requires significant follow up by the coaches and this organization.
 It also puts stress on coaches and players to win, which is not something we will allow in the younger divisions.
 It also adds a level of complexity, particularly with regard to whether games count in the standings.
 For example: any game not umpired by a PPBA official umpire cannot be counted in a team's record and a forfeit by either or both teams is considered a loss for each forfeiting team.
-Determining whether a team has forfeited is another source of potential disagreement that must be managed by the umpires and coaches.

-e.
-Home Team is decided as follows:

-- i. by a coin toss for all games in a single elimination tournament where seeding is randomly chosen; - ii. by a coin toss for all games in a double elimination tournament where seeding is randomly chosen, except the option to be home or away for the championship game will be the Winner's bracket team and for the If Necessary game it will be the winner of a coin toss: and - ii. by highest seed for all games in a double elimination tournament where seeding is based on wins/losses, except the home team for the If Necessary game will be the away team in the prior game.
+Determining whether a team has forfeited is another source of potential disagreement that must be managed by the umpires and coaches. - e.
+Home Team is decided as follows: - i. by a coin toss for all games in a single elimination tournament where seeding is randomly chosen; - ii. by a coin toss for all games in a double elimination tournament where seeding is randomly chosen, except the home team for the If Necessary game will be the away team in the prior game; and - ii. by highest seed for all games in a double elimination tournament where seeding is based on wins/losses, except the home team for the If Necessary game will be the away team in the prior game.
+In this case, the highest seed has the option to choose to be the away team in the first game.